TanJiaXuan/OpenSourceWebExtension/README.md

 To Do List:

-1.Upload the firefox web extension function (Done by TJX on 07/07/2019)
+1.Upload the firefox web extension function
+(Upload by TJX on 07/07/2019)
   - Code of To Do List

   - Code of Reminder
-    - Display added reminder detail & history